-We connect individuals and families to the medical coverage, primary and preventative care, and social services and healthcare resources they need to lead healthy lives.
+We connect individuals and families to the health coverage, primary and preventative care, and other needed health-related services that they need to lead healthy lives.

 Our approach is peer-driven, one-on-one, and most importantly, effective.
 It is our goal to help: